 The tissues surrounding and supporting your teeth, keeping them firmly in your jawbone, are known as the periodontium.
 Unfortunately, progressive gum disease can destroy these tissues, and you can risk losing your teeth.

 But it’s now possible to regenerate the supporting tissues and help your body produce new bone and gum tissue.
 With the new regenerated periodontium in place, patients can better maintain periodontal health.

 Soft Tissue Graft Surgery

 Advanced periodontal disease may cause your gums to recede and expose the roots of your teeth.
 Other causes of gum recession include genetics, previous dental procedures, aggressive tooth brushing, orthodontic procedures, and more.

 During soft tissue graft surgery, your periodontist can graft new tissue in spots where there is gum recession, using material from your own mouth.
 There are different kinds of soft tissue graft procedures, distinguished by the location in your mouth where the gum material is sourced.
 Once grafts are placed and sutured, they eventually blend with surrounding tissues for a natural look.
 Grafts will also help prevent the recurrence of periodontal disease if you abide by your doctor’s recommendations for keeping your gums healthy.

 Gum Disease Treatment Rochester

 Whether you’re in the early or advanced stages of periodontal disease, the professionals at Dental Implants & Periodontal Health of Rochester will accurately assess your condition and recommend the treatment to restore your oral health.
-Dr. Zahavi, Dr. Rapoport and their team are well-respected in the Rochester area, and you’ll receive excellent care.
+Dr. Zahavi, and his team are well-respected in the Rochester area, and you’ll receive excellent care.
 Don’t risk further damage to your teeth and gums.
 Schedule a consultation today at 585-685-2005.